 As a side note, burning unwanted fat is an excellent way of putting diabetes, high blood pressure, and heart attacks (among other diseases) at bay.

 However, there’s no guarantee that a rapid fat metabolism will lead to a higher THC metabolism.
-There isn’t any relationship between these 2 considering that THC metabolism occurs mostly in the liver.
+There isn’t any relationship between these two considering that THC metabolism occurs mostly in the liver.

 On the contrary, they can move freely depending on the concentration gradient.
 This means that burning of fat does not necessarily lead to the release of THC metabolites.